 The Rockwell Automation at Home event and digital experience exceeded expectations, providing a lifelike event for Rockwell’s customers, partners, and employees, with 24,833 attendees across 107 countries — netting out to more than 2,000 hours of actual hands-on engagement across hundreds of thousands of interactions.
 In terms of measurable engagement, 33% of those attendees actively interacted with the event and content for more than three minutes.

 The purpose of any brand event is to drive conversion and move leads through the sales cycle.
 The Rockwell Automation Fair at Home resulted in more than $50 million in opportunities, with just over $3 million closed so far.

 And counting.
 The advantage of this virtual immersive experience is the event doesn’t have to end in three or four days.
 Marketing and sales can direct customers and partners to the application post-event, while it is simultaneously being explored by organic website visitors.
 In the three weeks after the event, the digital experience attracted more than 1,100 user sessions in 64 countries, with a 44% capture rate (sessions with engagement of three minutes or more).
 The capture rate is a vital metric as it measures highly engaged users as they interact with the application and, independently, move further down the buying funnel, indicating intent.
 Rockwell was able to curate 11 customer-guided virtual tours, three analyst tours, and more – all virtually.

-To find out how Kaon Interactive can help you plan for and achieve attendee engagement and knowledge retention at your next virtual, hybrid, or in-person event, contact us.
+Want to know how Kaon Interactive can help you plan for and achieve attendee engagement and knowledge retention at your next virtual, hybrid, or in-person event?